-The project is expected to be able to identify, study, analyse and report on hazards and associated risks, prevention/mitigation strategies and engineering solutions of safety issues, formulate safety guidelines as required.
-For emerging technologies like hydrogen technologies without broader experience and without a robust accidents statistical database this safety engineering approach is best suited to protect life, property and environment from adverse effects of incidents and accidents.
+The project consortium is expected to be able to identify, study, analyse and report on hazards and associated risks, development and application of prevention/mitigation strategies, innovative engineering solutions of safety related issues and formulate safety guidelines as required.
+For emerging technologies like hydrogen technologies without broader experience and without a robust incidents statistical database this hydrogen safety engineering approach is best suited to protect life, property and environment from adverse effects of incidents involving hydrogen.
+Note: The use of the term incident is intended to include the term accident (see definition in Appendix 1).